Mo7iee/Nodejs_CI-CD/README.md

     -o "StrictHostKeyChecking=no" \
     ubuntu@<bastion-public-ip>
 ```
-This forwards the local port 2222 in the Jenkins container to port 22 on the Jenkins Slave through the Bastion host.
+This forwards the local port 2222 in the Jenkins container to port 22 on the Jenkins Slave through the tunnel
 You can now SSH directly to the Jenkins Slave from inside the Jenkins container:
 ```bash
 ssh -i /var/jenkins_home/key.pem -p 2222 ubuntu@localhost